 Having been independent and resourceful for a number of years, as well as immersed in school culture, it should come as no surprise that boarders often emerge as leaders in school communities.
 Their demonstrated ability to problem solve, their tolerance and their advanced social skills make them ideal leaders.
 They also show teamwork born of years of helping one another with homework, doing chores together and community living.

-Boarding is not always easy.
-It is hard to be away from those you love, and this has been made even more difficult with Covid.
+Boarding is not always easy, it is hard to be away from those you love.
 So, it’s nice to celebrate the character, community, and resilience of our boarders and all the great things they contribute to city schools.